onflow/cadence/runtime/language.md

 const someClass: SomeClass = SomeClass()
 ```

 Structures and classes mainly differ in their behaviour: Structures are *copied*, i.e. they are value types, whereas classes are *referenced*, i.e., they are reference types.
 This is explained in detail in a [separate section](#structure-and-class-behaviour).
+Value types should be used when copies with independent state is desired, and reference types should be used when shared, mutable state is desired.

 ### Structure and Class Fields